Rantesh/RobotCode/README.md

       * deposit balls in lower goal?
    * where should it start and what path should it take?
    * how accurate and consistent is the robot in following the coded path?
 Do we need any sensors?
+   * understand the geometry of the robot and which axis it turns around
 * SmartDashboard
 * Have two (or more) different autonomous classes and toggle between them with the Smart Dashboard
   * may be a competitive advantage because would give more options for working with alliance partners